 Why we picked the Sonos One:

 Sonos’ reputation as one of the best home audio companies is well-deserved.
-Its speakers not only sound amazing, they’re amazingly easy to use, which is something that shouldn’t be underappreciated.
+Its speakers not only sound great, but they are also amazingly easy to use, which is something that shouldn’t be under-appreciated.
 The Sonos One brings the best parts of the existing Sonos ecosystem, namely bulletproof Wi-Fi performance, super-easy setup, and wide compatibility with almost every music service on the planet.
 With the addition of Google Assistant to go alongside Alexa, the Sonos One is the only smart speaker that gives you a choice of voice assistants.
 Granted, like all Sonos speakers, the Sonos One lacks Bluetooth and hi-res music support, but one listening session with it and we think you’ll forget all about these omissions.

-Even if we were purely judging the Sonos One on its sound, voice support, and music service compatibility, it would be worth the price of admission.
+Even if we were purely judging theon its sound, voice support, and music service compatibility, it would be worth the price of admission.
 But when you consider the Sonos app’s best-in-class user interface and universal search feature, we think you’ll agree: This is the best wireless speaker right now.